farcasterxyz/contracts/docs/docs.md

 1. Rented units are never released since we expect to renew the contract after a year, and this avoids expensive calculations.
 2. Chainlink oracle always returns a valid price for ETH-USD. (or it must be manually overridden).
-3. role admin, admin, treasurer and operator are not malicious
+3. Role admin, admin, treasurer and operator are not malicious

 ### Migration